Skip to content

 Adapter for Python mappings and sequences of field definitions.

-Converts a mapping (e.g., dict) or sequence of 2-tuples into an iterator yielding field information as (field_name, field_type, metadata) tuples.
+Converts a mapping (e.g., dict) or sequence of 2-tuples into an iterator yielding field information as (field_name, field_type, constraints, metadata) tuples.

 Parameters: